I’m a senior software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.

 VW Odis software

-- Removing component protection on specific control units (adaptive cruise control, gateway, dashboard, engine, gear, multimedia unit, gps by the way lane assist, heated windscreen and blind spot assist DO NOT USE component protection)
+- Removing component protection on specific control units (adaptive cruise control, gateway, dashboard, engine, gear, multimedia unit, gps by the way lane assist, heated windscreen and blind spot assist DO NOT USE component protection in a Golf MK7)

 - Replacing the ignition key (e.g. activating immobilizer on a new key)

-- Restore the original coding, adaptations and SWAP codes (SWAP = SoftWare As Product, some optionals are already built-in but disabled and they are activated through SWAP codes like voice commands, travel assist, emergency assist, etc.).
-There are even other codes, called SVM codes, which allow you to add officially retrofits to your car (and perform coding and adaptations automatically for them), but you have to buy them from VW or authorised resellers (the configuration of the optionals of your car is linked to the VIN and it is stored on VW servers).
+- Restore the original coding, adaptations and SWAP codes (SWAP = SoftWare As Product, some optional extras are already built-in but disabled and they are activated through SWAP codes like voice commands, travel assist, emergency assist, etc.).
+There are even other codes, called SVM codes, which allow you to add officially retrofits to your car (and perform coding and adaptations automatically for them), but you have to buy them from VW or authorised resellers (the configuration of the optional extras of your car is linked to the VIN and it is stored on VW servers).

 - Perform software updates according to campaigns (on every campaign document there should be a code provided which must be entered in Odis Service to perform the upgrade)